Andy Warhol's Pork: Critical reception

-Reviewing Pork for The New York Times, journalist Grace Glueck wrote, "All in all, it's a cozy bunch; take out the fornication, masturbation, defecation and prevarication with which 'Pork' is larded and you might have a certain similarity to the juvenile gang in 'You're a Good Man, Charlie Brown.'"
+Reviewing Pork for The New York Times, journalist Grace Glueck wrote: "All in all, it's a cozy bunch; take out the fornication, masturbation, defecation and prevarication with which Pork is larded and you might have a certain similarity to the juvenile gang in You're a Good Man, Charlie Brown".

 Left to right: Dana Gillespie, Tony Defries and David Bowie at Pork at London's Roundhouse in 1971.

-The British press panned the play except for Nicholas de Jongh of The Guardian who wrote, "both for the exuberant and accurate caricature of sexuality and its larger purposes it must be seen."
-Journalist Valerie Jenkins wrote for the Evening Standard that "Pork's redeeming essence is that it finds itself so ridiculous; from start to finish it demands not to be taken seriously; it's Warhol people debunking themselves."
+The British press panned the play except for Nicholas de Jongh of The Guardian who wrote that "both for the exuberant and accurate caricature of sexuality and its larger purposes it must be seen".
+Journalist Valerie Jenkins wrote for the Evening Standard that "Porks redeeming essence is that it finds itself so ridiculous; from start to finish it demands not to be taken seriously; it's Warhol people debunking themselves".
 Keith Nurse of The Daily Telegraph likened the play to "the nearest thing to a theatrical emetic ...
 It's a sort of avant-garde candid camera which takes a venereal and bizarre look at the backside of life.
-And the net effect is more purgative than funny; inescapably boring rather than titillating."
+And the net effect is more purgative than funny; inescapably boring rather than titillating".

 Musician David Bowie was a fan of the play, and he was influenced by the London production.
 He later hired several of the Pork cast members to join his management firm MainMan.
 In an interview with William S. Burroughs published in the February 28, 1974 issue of Rolling Stone magazine, Bowie stated:Remember Pork?
 I want to get that on TV.
 TV has eaten up everything else, and Warhol films are all that is left, which is fabulous.
 Pork could become the next I Love Lucy, the great American domestic comedy.
 It's about how people really live, not like Lucy, who never touched dishwater.
 It's about people living and hustling to survive.
 That's what Pork is all about.
 A smashing of the spectacle.